 Chapter 5 of the Laws of 2013 modified the process for establishing public-private partnerships (P3s) and associated reporting requirements.
-The Board of Public Works approval is required at critical project milestones including approval of a solicitation method and a final agreement.
-The law also provides that the Board of Public works may not approve a P3 that results in the State exceeding its debt affordability guidelines.
+The Board of Public Works (BPW) approval is required at critical project milestones including approval of a P3 solicitation method and a final agreement.
+The law also provides that the BPW may not approve a P3 that results in the State exceeding its debt affordability guidelines.

-The legislation specified that a project's debt affordability impact be assessed at two intervals prior to a P3 agreement.
+The legislation specified that a project's debt affordability impact be assessed at two intervals prior to a P3 agreement being signed.
 The reporting agency must include a preliminary analysis on debt affordability, done in consultation with the Department of Budget and Management, in the pre-solicitation report for a P3 project.
 Prior to BPW approval of a P3 agreement, the Treasurer, in coordination with the Comptroller, analyzes the impact of the P3 project on the State's capital debt affordability limits.
 The annual CDAC report must also include an analysis of the aggregate impact of P3 agreements on the total amount of new State debt that prudently may be authorized for the next fiscal year.

 Section 8-104 of the State Finance and Procurement (SF&P) Article defines tax-supported debt as "State debt...and debt of the Department of Transportation, the Maryland Stadium Authority, and other units of State government which, in the opinion of the Committee, are supported directly or indirectly by State tax revenues."
 In past determinations on questions of whether specific projects might result in tax-supported debt, the CDAC has relied upon a review of financial documents and, when necessary, sought guidance from additional sources, including: (1) the Comptroller's Office, advised by the State's independent auditor, regarding whether an agreement was considered debt from an accounting perspective; and (2) the Office of the Attorney General regarding applicable legal precedent in relation to the direct or indirect use of State tax revenues.

 In addition, SF&P §8-112 also directs the CDAC, in making its annual estimate of the total amount of new State debt that prudently may be authorized for the next fiscal year, to consider "the criteria that recognized bond rating agencies use to judge the quality of issues of State bonds."
+The rating agencies have recently released details on how P3 obligations will be factored into the State's net tax-supported debt calculations.

 The Maryland Department of Transportation (MDOT) has proposed to enter into a P3 agreement for the Purple Line Light Rail Transit Project.
 The proposed Purple Line P3 is the first project to fall under the framework established by Chapter 5 of the 2013 Laws of Maryland.
-MDOT staff made a presentation to the CDAC at its August 26, 2014 to provide an update on the project's financial structure and other items relevant to CDAC consideration.
-The presentation included a revised timeline of milestone events, a listing of the four shortlisted Proposer Teams, and a description of the payments that will be made to the successful P3 Concessionaire.
-The project proposals are due in early Winter 2014/2015, at which time, a Preferred Proposer will be selected and the P3 contract documents will be finalized for review by the CDAC.
+MDOT staff made a presentation to the CDAC at its meeting on September 16, 2015 to provide an update on the project's financial structure and other items relevant to CDAC consideration.
+The presentation included a revised timeline of milestone events, a description of the funding and financing approach using Availability Payments, and details on the Agreement's provisions to ensure performance.
+The project finance proposals are due from the proposers on December 8, 2015.
+A Preferred Proposer will be selected and the P3 contract documents will be finalized for review by the CDAC.
+A full analysis of the potential effect of the finance proposals on CDAC debt affordability ratios will be completed prior to the anticipated Board of Public Works review in March 2016.